2020–21 Bengaluru FC season: AFC Cup

-ATK, who finished runners-up in the league phase of the 2019–20 Indian Super League season, merged with 2019–20 I-League champions Mohun Bagan and qualified automatically to the AFC Cup group stage.
+ATK, who finished runners-up in the league phase of the 2019–20 Indian Super League, merged with 2019–20 I-League champions Mohun Bagan and qualified automatically to the AFC Cup group stage.
 Third-placed team in 2019–20 Indian Super League season, Bengaluru FC qualified for 2021 AFC Cup qualifiers.
 This will be Bengaluru's sixth appearance in the tournament.